| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 The cost of wind generated energy delivered to the grid from daily energy storage becomes:

-When the cost of financing the storage system is included, energy from storage costs:
+After the cost of financing the storage system is included, filtered energy costs:

 SEASONAL CONSTRAINT:

-If due to seasonal generation variation 33% of this generation (half of the average winter generation) has to be constrained off the cost of the remaining generation remains:
+If due to seasonal generation variation 33% of this generation (half of the average winter generation) has to be constrained off the cost of the remaining generation is:

 and the average output in the summer is: